kevelyn1/QGIS-Intro/_posts/qgis/2024-07-06-raster-analysis.md

 ### 3. Sampling raster data to points
 15. Our goal is to see how many habitats of the red-backed shrike are affected by logging.
 First add the layer <span style="font-family:Consolas; color:#AF1B03">lanius_collurio.gpkg</span> to the map.
 16. Then search Sample raster values in the Processing Toolbox and open it.
 Add <span style="font-family:Consolas; color:#AF1B03">lanius_collurio</span> as the Input layer and <span style="font-family:Consolas; color:#AF1B03">forest_est_reprojected</span> as the Raster layer.
-For the output column prefix wrte forest_loss_.
+For the output column prefix write forest_loss_.
 Then save the file as <span style="font-family:Consolas; color:#AF1B03">lanius_collurio_forest_loss.gpkg</span> and click `Run`.
 ![image](../../images/7_raster values.png)
 17. Next open the attribute table of <span style="font-family:Consolas; color:#AF1B03">lanius_collurio_forest_loss</span>.
 As you can see there is a new column forest_loss_1.
 NULL means that there was no forest change and the number means that there was (the number shows which year the change took place).
 ![image](../../images/7_forest loss.png)
 18. Now we'll count how many habitats had forest loss.
 Search Basic statistics for fields in the Processing Toolbox and open it.
 Choose <span style="font-family:Consolas; color:#AF1B03">lanius_collurio_forest_loss</span> as the Input layer and forest_loss_1 as the field to calculate statistics on.
 Double click on Statistics in the Results Viewer.
 ![image](../../images/7_basic statistics.png)
-19. Count shows how many rows had a value (aka how many points were affected by forest change) and NULL means no forest change.
+19. Count shows how many rows had a value (aka how many points were affected by forest change) and NULL means there was no forest change.